solarwinds/appoptics-apm-node/guides/apm-release-process.md

-- the todo application. this was originally google's todomvc-mongodb and was created as a simple showcase for angular. because the changes to make it a facility to test our agent were so extensive and of no general use the repository was cloned, and renamed, and is now https://github.com/appoptics/apm-node-todo.
+- the todo application. this was originally google's todomvc-mongodb and was created as a simple showcase for angular. because the changes to make it a facility to test our agent were so extensive and of no general use the repository was cloned, and renamed, and is now [apm-node-todo](https://github.com/appoptics/apm-node-todo).
-- `multiload`. this was originally developed, in very skeletal form, as part the coding challenge of bmacnaughton's interview . the can be used to drive a mixed load of transactions against the todo server. it's extensible but not particularly well documented. it can be found at https://github.com/appoptics/apm-node-multiload.
+- `multiload`. this was originally developed, in very skeletal form, as part the coding challenge of bmacnaughton's interview . this can be used to drive a mixed load of transactions against the todo server. it's extensible but not particularly well documented. it can be found at [apm-node-multiload](https://github.com/appoptics/apm-node-multiload).
 - `testeachversion`. this is derived from Stephen Belanger's `alltheversions`. it is primarily used for the test matrix (`appoptics/node-apm-matrix`) but can be used locally for development as well (it's particularly useful to make sure all versions work when modifying a single package's probe file).